Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: Introduction

 \paragraph{Outline of the article} In Sections \ref{sec:PointSymmetriesOfSystemsOfPDEs}--\ref{sec:SymmetriesOfTheActionMcS} we review standard Lie point symmetry theory for systems of PDEs, including the connection to symmetries of the action.
-In Section \ref{sec:GeneralResultsforSymmetryClassification} we establish general results for theories with scalar potentials, culminating in a theorem that characterizes the three categories of Lie point symmetries for a wide class of models; see Corollary \ref{C:charVarScalSyms}.
+In Section \ref{sec:GeneralResultsforSymmetryClassification} we state several general results for theories with scalar potentials, culminating in a theorem that characterizes the three categories of Lie point symmetries for a wide class of models; see Corollary \ref{C:charVarScalSyms}.
 In Section \ref{sec:SMS} we carry out the Lie point symmetry classification of the SM+S, while Section \ref{sec:SM2S} classifies the Lie point symmetries of the SM+2S.
 An efficient algorithm for determining the symmetries of a given SM+2S potential is presented in Section \ref{sec:ASimpleAlgorithmForDecidingSM2SSymmetry}.
-Finally, Section \ref{sec:SummaryAndOutlook} contains a summary and outlook, and Appendix~\ref{app:Leaves13to31} collects symmetry calculations for SM+2S parameter cases that do not lead to additional symmetries.
+Finally, Section \ref{sec:SummaryAndOutlook} contains a summary and outlook, Appendix~\ref{app:TechnicalProofs} contains the proofs of the technical results from Section~\ref{sec:GeneralResultsforSymmetryClassification}, Appendix~\ref{app:Leaves13to31} collects symmetry calculations for SM+2S parameter cases that do not lead to additional symmetries, and Appendix~\ref{sec:SymmetryAnalysisWithLgSO2AdaptedSM2SPotential} presents an alternative SO(2)-adapted formulation of the SM+2S potential.